 GW SMHS offers several opportunities for advocacy as well as global health.
 The program seeks to graduate “Physician Citizens” who are committed to public service locally, nationally, and globally through exceptional patient care, scientific inquiry, and advocacy for change.

 The curriculum is focused on active learning as opposed to traditional large-class lectures.
-Students are exposed to the clinic earlier than other programs—clinical clerkships begin in the spring of second year as opposed to third year.
-Another unique aspect is being able to visit the United States Holocaust Memorial Museum to learn about medical ethics, as well as being able to visit Capitol Hill to learn about healthcare policy.
+Students are exposed to the clinic earlier than in other programs—clinical clerkships begin in the spring of the second year as opposed to third year.
+Another unique aspect is the opportunity to visit the United States Holocaust Memorial Museum to learn about medical ethics, as well as to explore Capitol Hill and gain insight into healthcare policy.

 In April 2023, GW SMHS opened its new Regional Medical Campus at Sinai Hospital of Baltimore, part of the LifeBridge Health System.
-New applicants can choose between the main or regional campus when they apply, and matriculants will be accepted as a main campus or regional campus student.
+New applicants can choose between the main and regional campuses when they apply, and matriculants will be accepted as a main campus or regional campus student.

 All applicants will complete the preclinical phase of their education at the main campus in D.C., and regional campus students will then complete their clinical training at Sinai Hospital in Baltimore.
 Regardless of which campus you choose, the MD degree you earn will be the same for all graduates.